CarnegieLearningWeb/UpGrade/terraform/README.md

  - use `terraform init`to initialize the project (Make sure you create a bucket with a name specified in backend.tf file before executing this command)

  - `terraform apply` inside `environment/dev` or `environment/staging`  to create dev and staging infrastructure respectively.
+You can pass .tfvars file using `--var-file` option.

  AWS Resources that will be created by this script.